 This document forms part of the Teaching and Examination Regulations (TER) of the study programme.
 It provides an overview of the graduation internship process (Section 2), explains framework conditions such as length and timing (Section 3) and covers special topics such as deviations from the rules and completing a graduation internship abroad (Section 4).

-This document has been published on the Institute's portal (for the AD in Engineering, there is also a link on the Associate Degree Programme Portal).
-On the portal, you can also find annexes and forms that are important for the graduation internship.
+This document has been published on the Institute's portal.
+Here, you can also find the annexes and forms that are important within the framework of the graduation internship.